zelanko/sql-docs.it-it/docs/database-engine/database-mirroring/use-certificates-for-a-database-mirroring-endpoint-transact-sql.md

 ---
-title: Usare certificati per un endpoint del mirroring del database (Transact-SQL) | Microsoft Docs ms.custom: '' ms.date: 05/17/2016 ms.prod: sql ms.prod_service: high-availability
+title: Usare certificati per un endpoint del mirroring del database
+descriptoin: Steps to configure the use of a certificate on both inbound and outbound connections for a SQL Server database mirroring endpoint. ms.custom: seo-lt-2019 ms.date: 05/17/2016 ms.prod: sql ms.prod_service: high-availability